bhanu141549/SchoolPaymentSystem/README.md

-SchoolPaymentSystem created using the VisualStudioCode
+SchoolPaymentSystem created using the VisualStudioCode IDE

+To Execute the Program : Run the Main.java file in IDE

 Sample Output of the Project